lilinhonglexie/NPSurvival2020/README.md

 ### Hyperparameter Grid

+We performed random hyperparameter search for all models within each of the search spaces specified in [this table](hyperparameters.png); note that for different datasets, our search spaces vary.
+For each model, we selected the set of hyperparameters that achieved the best cross-validation time-dependent concordance index, as described in the paper.

 ## Datasets

-A list of supported datasets, data preprocessing scripts and details are documented [here](dataset/).
+A list of supported datasets, data preprocessing scripts and details are documented on [this page](dataset/).

 ## Topics

-Topics learned by our proposed model on the SUPPORT-3 dataset, visualized in both heatmaps or lists of top words.
-For other datasets' outputs, go to [here].
+Below are topics learned by our proposed model on the **SUPPORT-3** dataset, visualized in both heatmaps or lists of top words.
+For all other datasets' outputs, go to [here].
 Refer to the paper for how these outputs should be interpreted.

 ## Running Experiments